jeremycohoe/CLEMEA23-DEVWKS-2270/README.md

 To better understand the Grafana dashboard, lets edit the dashlet to see which data is being displayed:

-Step 2.
-Access the Grafan UI on HTT port 3000
+2. Access the Grafan UI on HTT port 3000
-Step 3.
-Click the **"CPU Utilization"** drop-down and then select **"Edit "**
+3. Click the **"CPU Utilization"** drop-down and then select **"Edit "**

 ![](imgs/9b-grafana-edit.png)

-Step 4.
-Review the information this is pre-configured for this particular chart, specifically the FROM and SELECT sections
+4. Review the information this is pre-configured for this particular chart, specifically the FROM and SELECT sections

 ![](imgs/9c-grafana-details.png)